 If you have any questions about the program or you would like to be a mentor, email .

 "As your Mentor, I will provide tips on how to have a smooth transition from design student to design professional.
 I would love to assist you in fine-tuning your resume, cover letter and, of course, your portfolio."

 Daniela Buitrago Provisional RGD, Communication & Graphic Designer at Daniela Buitrago

-Daniel has a B.Des in Communication Design from Emily Carr University, where she was the creative director of Woo publication for two years.
+Daniela has a B.Des in Communication Design from Emily Carr University, where she was the creative director of Woo publication for two years.
 She is currently finishing a diploma in Art History from UBC and volunteers as a graphic designer for the Undergraduate Journal of Art History and Visual Culture.
 For the last three years, Daniela has worked as an in-house and freelance designer in Vancouver.
 Her work spans editorial, branding and web design.